BranchMetrics/web-branch-deep-linking-attribution/docs/2_branch.md

 }

 ```
-___
+## Credit history

 ### &quot;credits&quot;(callback)

-Retrieves a list of credits for the current user.
+This call will retrieve the entire history of credits and redemptions from the individual user.

 **Formerly `showCredits()` (depreciated).**
 See [CHANGELOG](CHANGELOG.md)